 Step #2.
 Tap Accessibility → Toggle on Reduce Motion to reduce the parallax effect while entering the apps and folders.

 Step #3.
 Tap and hold the app or the folder until wiggling starts.
-And add folder into dock.
+And add folder into a dock.

 Step #4.
 Start tapping in the dock where the folder is.
 This will allow you to move in and out of the folder, repetitively.